yamahigashi/unofficial-fabricengine-documents-ja/Source/DCCIntegrations/Maya/canvasscripting.rst

   - -m, -mayaNode: The name of the Canvas maya node
   - -e, -execPath: The path of the node inside of Canvas to operate on
-  - -x, -xPos: The x coordinate for placing the new node
+  - -x, -xPos: The x coordinate for placing the new backdrop
-  - -y, -yPos: The y coordinate for placing the new node
+  - -y, -yPos: The y coordinate for placing the new backdrop
-  - -t, -title: The name of the new node
+  - -t, -title: The name of the new backdrop

 .. code-block:: KL